microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServicePrincipal.md

 ## Description

-create a new service Principal.
+Create a new service Principal.

 ## Examples